 Emerson’s experienced medical oncologists specialize in the medical treatment of breast cancer.
 They help guide the diagnosis, treatment plan and overall care for patients.
 Medical oncologists prescribe chemotherapy, hormone therapy and/or biotherapy for patients who require it.
-Emerson’s medical oncologists have close working relationships with colleagues at prominent Boston cancer programs.
+The Cancer Center’s medical oncologists have close working relationships with colleagues at Mass General Cancer Center in Boston.
 Emerson patients have access to the latest treatments available through cancer clinical trials.

 Chemotherapy and Infusion Services